Pandemic Is Overwhelming U.S. Public Health Capacity In Many States. What Now?

 When the coronavirus pandemic began, public health experts had high hopes for the United States.
 After all, the U.S. literally invented the tactics that have been used for decades to quash outbreaks around the world: Quickly identify everyone who gets infected.
 Track down everyone exposed to the virus.
 Test everyone.
 Isolate the sick and quarantine the exposed to stop the virus from spreading.

-Today, it's that hope that's been extinguished — not the fire.
-A return to more restrictive shutdowns of businesses and public gatherings are likely necessary in many places, public health leaders say, to bring the number of cases low enough that "test, trace and isolate" can be used to douse epidemic embers.
+Today, that hope has been extinguished — not the fire.
+A return to more restrictive shutdowns of businesses and public gatherings is likely necessary in many places, public health leaders say, to bring the number of cases low enough that "test, trace and isolate" can be used to douse epidemic embers.

 "Right now we are experiencing a national forest fire of COVID that is readily consuming any human wood that's available to burn," says